Lockport, Illinois: High schools

 Three other grade school districts cover parts of Lockport.
 The eastern part of Lockport is in Homer Community Consolidated School District 33C.
 The northern part of Lockport is in Will County School District 92.
 The southern part of Lockport is served by the Fairmont School District 89.

 All of the city is in Lockport Township High School District 205, which operates Lockport Township High School at a Central and East campus, both in the city.
 The district serves about 3,700 students from the communities of Crest Hill, Fairmont, Homer Glen, Lockport, Homer Township and Lockport Township.
 The Central Campus opened in 1910 and serves freshman students while the East Campus opened in 1964 and serves sophomores, juniors and seniors.

 Private schools

-Lockport has two private grade schools: Saint Dennis (Catholic) School at 1201 S. Washington St. and St. Joseph (Catholic) School at 529 S. Madison St.
+Lockport has one private grade school: Saints Dennis & Joseph Catholic Academy.
+The North campus is located at 529 Madison St. and the South campus is located at 1201 S. Washington St.

 There are also two private high schools in the area: Providence Catholic High School in New Lenox and Joliet Catholic Academy in Joliet.

 Transportation

 Lockport has a station on Metra's Heritage Corridor, which provides weekday rush hour rail service between Joliet, and Chicago, Illinois (at Union Station).
 Lockport is very close to Metra's Rock Island District.

+Pace provides bus service on Routes 832 and 834 connecting Lockport to downtown Joliet and other destinations.